RetroDECK/ES-DE/USERGUIDE.md

 #### Ports

+**Note: On Unix/Linux, if you get a white screen in ES-DE after returning from a game that switches screen resolution then refer to the Known issues section in [CHANGELOG.md](CHANGELOG.md#known-issues) for a workaround.**

 Ports are not really executed using emulators, but are rather applications running natively in the operating system.
 The easiest way to handle these is to add a simple shell script or batch file where you can customize the exact launch parameters for the game.

 It's of course possible to add these as single files to the root folder, but normally it's recommended to setup a separate folder per game as there may be more than a single file available per game.
 You very often want to have easy access to the game setup utility for instance.